Rabikiran67/Ticket-Raising-Platform/README.md

 ## 🚀 Project Overview

 HelpDesk is a modern, responsive help desk and ticket management platform.
 It features a dashboard, comprehensive ticket list, and a workflow board.
-All state is managed client-side using React Context and localStorage.
-There is no backend or AI integration at this time.

 ---